 Canning House visiting fellow 2019

-We are delighted to welcome to King's Dr Adriana Massidda, the first beneficiary of a new library visiting fellowship scheme, jointly offered by King’s and Canning House.
+We were delighted to welcome to King's Dr Adriana Massidda, the first beneficiary of a new library visiting fellowship scheme, jointly offered by King’s and Canning House.

-Adriana comes to us from Centro de estudios Urbanos y Regionales, Buenos Aires and is studying the housing of the urban poor, with particular reference to Argentina and Peru.
-She will be based within the Department of Spanish, Portuguese and Latin American Studies
+Adriana came to us from Centro de estudios Urbanos y Regionales, Buenos Aires and her research is concerned with the housing of the urban poor, with particular reference to Argentina and Peru.
+She was based within the Department of Spanish, Portuguese and Latin American Studies

-During the fellowship, Adriana will deliver two seminars (one at King’s and one at Canning House) and establish contact with the academic community at King’s and with Canning House members and guests.
+During the fellowship, Adriana delivered two seminars (one at King’s and one at Canning House) and established contact with the academic community at King’s and with Canning House members and guests.
 She will also organise a roundtable event for Canning House and produce a peer-reviewed article from the research.

 More information on Canning House and the fellowships

 Canning House is the UK’s leading forum for informed comment, contacts and debate on Latin American politics, economy and business.
 It is a non-governmental body which aims to foster understanding, cultural interaction and commerce between the UK and the Spanish and Portuguese-speaking worlds.

 For more information about this scheme, please see here: Canning House and King's College London visiting fellowships.

 This year's MA History intern from the Department of History at King's was Ed Thompson, who we very much enjoyed hosting in the Foyle Special Collections Library.